man-group/ArcticDB/docs/mkdocs/docs/technical/releasing.md

 2. Select the workflow off the source tag (e.g. `1.6.0rc0`)
 3. Click `Run workflow`

-If hotfixing an existing release, first branch off the previously-released tag, apply the necessary changes (cherry-picking from master if commits are on master)and:
+If hotfixing an existing release then branch off the previously-released tag, apply the necessary changes (cherry-picking from master if commits are on master), and:
 1. Type in the new version number eg `1.6.1`
 2. Select the workflow off the source tag (e.g. `1.6.0`)
 2. Click `Run workflow`.